Atherosclerosis

 Atherosclerosis diagnosis

+In order to diagnose[28] atherosclerosis, your healthcare will likely begin with a physical exam.
 During this exam, he or she may find signs of narrowed, enlarged, or hardened arteries.
-These signs may be:
+These signs may be:- A weak or absent pulse below the narrowed area of your artery

 - When a peripheral artery is affected, decreased blood pressure in the affected limb